|C H A P T E R 3|

 Another way to avoid seeing ieee_retrospective messages is to redirect stderr to a file.
 Of course, this method should not be used if the program sends output other than ieee_retrospective messages to stderr.

 The third approach is to include a dummy ieee_retrospective function in the program, for example:

 As discussed in Chapter 2, IEEE arithmetic handles underflowed results using gradual underflow.
 On some SPARC based systems, gradual underflow is often implemented partly with software emulation of the arithmetic.
 If many calculations underflow, this may cause performance degradation.

 To obtain some information about whether this is a case in a specific program, you can use ieee_retrospective or ieee_flags to determine if underflow exceptions occur, and check the amount of system time used by the program.
 If a program spends an unusually large amount of time in the operating system, and raises underflow exceptions, gradual underflow may be the cause.
 In this case, using non-IEEE arithmetic may speed up program execution.

 The function standard_arithmetic resets the hardware to use the default IEEE arithmetic.
-Both functions have no effect on implementations that provide only the default IEEE 754 style of arithmetic--SuperSPARC® is such an implementation.
+Both functions have no effect on processors that provide only the default IEEE 754 style of arithmetic--SuperSPARC® is one such processor.

 This section describes the <fenv.h> floating point environment functions in C99.
 In the Solaris 10 OS, these functions are available in libm.
 They provide many of the same capabilities as the ieee_flags function, but they use a more natural C interface, and because they are defined by C99, they are more portable.